splunk/observability-workshop/content/en/ninja-workshops/1-automatic-discovery/2-petclinic-kubernetes/8-rum/1-rum-tour.md

 Normally you have only one line inside the first chart,  Click on the link that relates to your Petclinic shop, http://198.19.249.62 in our example:

-This will bring us to the Tag Spotlight page:
+This will bring us to the Tag Spotlight page.